Jaaystones/alx-interview/README.md

 # alx-interview
-This is a file on pascal triangle
+This is a repository on different codding tasks